lin130917/nctuLab3/README.md

       $ sudo ryu-manager SimpleController.py --observe-links
       ```
 2. Measure the bandwidth
-   - Use the following iPerf commands to measure the bandwidth in your network
+   - Use the following iPerf commands to measure the bandwidth in the network
       ```
       # Run in the iPerf command in Mininet CLI
       mininet> h1 iperf -s -u -i 1 -p 5566 > ./out/result1 &